hq9000/hq9000/_posts/2022-07-19-vega-visualization-performance-benchmark.md

 So we have these three competing demands:
 * responsiveness
-* size of data being displayed
+* size of data being displayed (the bigger the better)
 * speed of rendering

 and we would want all three to be satisfied at the same time.